-You might not be aware that November is Long-Term Care Awareness Month.
-It is also National Family Caregivers Month.
-That makes sense since the two are tied together.
-If you are not aware of long-term care and the issue of family caregivers it is not surprising as Americans are also in denial that they will ever require long-term care services.
-This is despite a large number of Americans who are already caregivers for an older parent or family member.
+November is Long-Term Care Awareness Month and National Family Caregivers Month, and that makes sense since the two are tied together.
+If you are not aware of long-term care and the issue of family caregivers, it is not surprising as Americans are also in denial that they will ever require long-term care services despite a large number of Americans who are already caregivers for an older parent or family member.

 Perhaps you have read about the statistics.
 There are so many.
-The United States Department of Health and Human Services tells us that if you reach the age of 65 you have a seven in ten chance of needing some type of long-term care service in your lifetime.
-That doesn’t mean 70% need “long-term care”, however.
-It does mean many of us will need help with activities of daily living or require supervision due to a cognitive decline.
+The United States Department of Health and Human Services tells us once you reach the age of 65, about half of us will need long-term care services in our lifetime.

 Care Costs Continue to Grow

-The cost of long-term care continues to grow and places a tremendous strain on the budget of most American families.
-The 2019 Genworth annual cost of care survey shows the national average of one year of home healthcare running $4395 a month.
-However, this cost in 25 years is expected to be $9181 a month.
+The cost of long-term care continues to grow and places a tremendous strain on a budget of most American families.
+The LTC NEWS Cost of Care Calculator shows the national average of one year of home health care running $57,930 a year - $4,828 a month.
+However, in 25 years, the cost is expected to be $9,747 a month.
 Imagine the strain on your cash flow and lifestyle either today or in the decades to come.

-The news for assisted living is, as expected, not a pretty picture with the national average base costs running $4051 a month today and $8482 in 2044.
-Skilled nursing home cost is even more with an annual cost of over $100,000 in 2019.
+The news for assisted living is, as expected, not a pretty picture, with the national average base costs running $4,603 a month today and $9,294 in 2046 (sur-charges based on the amount of help you need get added to the base cost).
+Skilled nursing home cost is even more with an annual cost of over $115,517 today and $233,214 in 2046.

 Family Caregivers Face Stress

 One solution many American families are turning to is Long-Term Care Insurance.
 These affordable policies are paying out huge benefits.
-In 2018 the major insurance companies paid out over $10.3 Billion in benefits.
-This money is being used to access quality care in all settings including care at home.
+In 2020 the major insurance companies paid out over $11.6 Billion in benefits.
+This money is being used to access quality care in all settings, including care at home.

 Women continue to need care more than men, although a husband typically will require care before the wife.